-Sponsor is an established member of the PA-A fellowship, who have been attending meetings regularly for a substantial period and have applied the principles of the PA program to their own lives.
-They mentor other members, give advice and support, and assist them in completing the 12 steps.
+A Sponsor is an established member of the Parental Alienation Anonymous (PA-A) fellowship, who have been attending meetings regularly for a substantial period and have applied the principles of the PA program to their own lives.
+They mentor other members, give advice, and support, and assist them in completing the 12 steps.

 As sponsors, people reach out to those in need, and they share messages that are both personal and practical.
 Sponsorship is an integral part of recovery.
 We learn to trust, respect and work with another person as part of our spiritual recovery.